GSamLabs/GSamBatteryMonitor-RootCompanion/README.md

 How do I install it?

 * Install this just like any other application from the store.
 Once installed, there will be a button that will copy the app to /system/priv-app, and prompt you to restart your device.
+* Flashable Zip:  You can find a flashable zip in the github repository under the RecoveryInstallImages directory (http://goo.gl/0zcqbL).
+Flash this in the recovery of your choice.
+This should work for most phones, but since the google update binary differs between devices, there is no guarantee.
 * NOTE:  This only works if you have root access to your device!

 How do I uninstall it?